docsforadobe/after-effects-scripting-guide/docs/other/textdocument.rst

 If this attribute has a mixed value, it will be read as ``undefined``.

-This property is read-write, but an exception will be thrown if any enum value other than ``ComposerEngine.UNIVERSAL_TYPE_ENGINE`` is written.
+This attrribute is read-write, but an exception will be thrown if any enum value other than ``ComposerEngine.UNIVERSAL_TYPE_ENGINE`` is written.

 In effect, you can change an older document from ``ComposerEngine.LATIN_CJK_ENGINE`` to ``ComposerEngine.UNIVERSAL_TYPE_ENGINE``, but not the reverse.